 Why the Market Dipped But Arbor Realty Trust (ABR) Gained Today

-Arbor Realty Trust (ABR - Free Report) closed the most recent trading day at $13.70, moving +0.29% from the previous trading session.
-The stock outpaced the S&P 500's daily loss of 1.07%.
-Meanwhile, the Dow experienced a drop of 0.97%, and the technology-dominated Nasdaq saw a decrease of 1.19%.
+Arbor Realty Trust (ABR - Free Report) closed the latest trading day at $13.85, indicating a +1.09% change from the previous session's end.
+This change outpaced the S&P 500's 0.43% loss on the day.
+On the other hand, the Dow registered a loss of 0.07%, and the technology-centric Nasdaq decreased by 0.9%.

-Market participants will be closely following the financial results of Arbor Realty Trust in its upcoming release.
-It is anticipated that the company will report an EPS of $0.41, marking a 19.61% fall compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $260.98 million, indicating a 21.17% downward movement from the same quarter last year.
+Investors will be eagerly watching for the performance of Arbor Realty Trust in its upcoming earnings disclosure.
+On that day, Arbor Realty Trust is projected to report earnings of $0.41 per share, which would represent a year-over-year decline of 19.61%.
+Our most recent consensus estimate is calling for quarterly revenue of $260.98 million, down 21.17% from the year-ago period.

 For the full year, the Zacks Consensus Estimates are projecting earnings of $1.78 per share and revenue of $1.17 billion, which would represent changes of -20.89% and -12.41%, respectively, from the prior year.